Western Roman Empire: Background

 As the Roman Republic expanded, it reached a point where the central government in Rome could not effectively rule the distant provinces.
 Communications and transportation were especially problematic given the vast extent of the Empire.
 News of invasion, revolt, natural disasters, or epidemic outbreak was carried by ship or mounted postal service, often requiring much time to reach Rome and for Rome's orders to be returned and acted upon.
 Therefore, provincial governors had de facto autonomy in the name of the Roman Republic.
-Governors had several duties, including the command of armies, handling the taxes of the province and serving as the province's chief judges.
+Governors had several duties, including the command of armies, handling the taxes of the province and serving as the province's chief houses.

 Prior to the establishment of the Empire, the territories of the Roman Republic had been divided in 43 BC among the members of the Second Triumvirate: Mark Antony, Octavian and Marcus Aemilius Lepidus.
 Antony received the provinces in the East: Achaea, Macedonia and Epirus (roughly modern Greece, Albania and the coast of Croatia), Bithynia, Pontus and Asia (roughly modern Turkey), Syria, Cyprus, and Cyrenaica.
 These lands had previously been conquered by Alexander the Great; thus, much of the aristocracy was of Greek origin.
 The whole region, especially the major cities, had been largely assimilated into Greek culture, Greek often serving as the lingua franca.

 Octavian obtained the Roman provinces of the West: Italia (modern Italy), Gaul (modern France), Gallia Belgica (parts of modern Belgium, the Netherlands and Luxembourg), and Hispania (modern Spain and Portugal).
 These lands also included Greek and Carthaginian colonies in the coastal areas, though Celtic tribes such as Gauls and Celtiberians were culturally dominant.
 Lepidus received the minor province of Africa (roughly modern Tunisia).
 Octavian soon took Africa from Lepidus, while adding Sicilia (modern Sicily) to his holdings.

 Upon the defeat of Mark Antony, a victorious Octavian controlled a united Roman Empire.
-The Empire featured many distinct cultures, all experienced a gradual Romanization.
+The Empire featured many distinct cultures; all experienced a gradual Romanization.
 While the predominantly Greek culture of the East and the predominantly Latin culture of the West functioned effectively as an integrated whole, political and military developments would ultimately realign the Empire along those cultural and linguistic lines.
 More often than not, Greek and Latin practices (and to some extent the languages themselves) would be combined in fields such as history (e.g., those by Cato the Elder), philosophy and rhetoric.